-In infansts, symptoms can include:
+In infants, symptoms can include:

 - a bulge on one side of the chest

-- in more severe cases, problems with the heart and lungs, leading to shortness of breath and chest pain
+- problems with the heart and lungs, leading to shortness of breath and chest pain (in more severe cases)

-Some types of scoliosis can cause back pain but it is not usually very painful.
+Some types of scoliosis can cause back pain, but it is not usually very painful.
 Back pain is not uncommon in older adults with long-standing scoliosis.